smudgeapp/study-various/excel-udfs/README.md

 - rangeRef = range for which range string is required
 - colIncrement = optional value defaults to 0.
 When this value is specified, the output column will be incremented by the column value of the specified range passed as rangeRef.

-5. **aySumIf2(sumRange As Range, colSum, colCriteria, colRange As Range, rowCriteria, rowRange As Range, specialCriteria, Optional specialRange As Range)**
+5. **aySumIf2(sumRange As Range, colSum As Boolean, colCriteria, colRange As Range, rowCriteria, rowRange As Range, specialCriteria, Optional specialRange As Range)**

 Modified aySumIf to take additional criteria string with an operator.
 Originally, it was written to sum monthly financial data.
 The special criteria would specify the operator (>, <, =, >=, <=) along with the number of month.
 For instance, ">=9" would only sum values for months with serial number greater than and equal to 9.
 This was helpful in obtaining sums of, for instance, different forecast scenarios for the same period, upto a specific number of months.